biogeochem/project_template/README.md

 See also https://help.github.com/articles/duplicating-a-repository/.

-## Naming conventions
+## Naming and formatting conventions
-All files should follow the standardized naming convention outlined below.
+All files should follow the standardized naming convention outlined below:

+- Dates: YYYY-MM-DD
+- Text: UTF-8 encoding
+- File names: descriptive and searchable

 ## Repository use